intel-iot-devkit/how-to-code-samples/plant-lighting-system/README.md

 ![](./../../images/js/lighting-system-web.png)

-The schedule for the lighting system is set using a single-page web interface served from the Intel® IoT Platform while the sample program is running.
+The schedule for the lighting system is set using a single-page web interface served from the Intel-based platform while the sample program is running.

-The web server runs on port `3000`; if the Intel® IoT Platform is connected to Wi-Fi on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.
+The web server runs on port `3000`; if the Intel-based platform is connected to Wi-Fi on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.

 ### Determining your platform's IP Address